 Northwestern University is required to make public the services it offers to students with documented disabilities.
 To assist Services for Students with Disabilities (SSD) in notifying students about the office, which will also assist students and faculty, SSD asks that faculty adhere to these instructional guidelines and strategies.
 They will likely benefit not just students with disabilities, but all students.

 List of Instructional Strategies by Disability Type - Although faculty will generally not know what disability a student in his/her class has, many find it helpful to reference these instructional strategies to assist students with the most common types of disabilities that students at Northwestern experience.Perhaps the most important instructional guideline recommended by the Office of Services for Students with Disabilities (SSD) is to include a statement on your syllabus inviting students with disabilities to meet with you during office hours to discuss accommodation need.
 You may also want to make an announcement during the first class to this effect.

-Any student with a disability requesting accommodations is required to register with Services for Students with Disabilities (firstname.lastname@example.org; 847-467-5530) and provide an accommodation notification from SSD to his/her professor, preferably within the first two weeks of class.
+Any student with a disability requesting accommodations must register with Services for Students with Disabilities (email@example.com; 847-467-5530) and request an SSD accommodation notification for his/her professor, preferably within the first two weeks of class.
 All information will remain confidential.